diszhappy/diszhappy/README.md

 ## 👨‍💻 Software Architect with 10+ years of experience

-I'm a passionate software developer with over a decade of experience in software development and maintenance across diverse industries, with a focus on Java/J2EE applications.
+I'm a passionate Application Architect with over a decade of experience in software development and maintenance across diverse industries, with a focus on Java/J2EE applications.
 Currently working at Amazon (Lab126) developing intelligent applications using AWS stack and GenAI technologies.

 ## 🛠️ Skills